Jammin' Me

-"Jammin' Me" is a song by Tom Petty and the Heartbreakers, co-written by Bob Dylan, Tom Petty, and Mike Campbell.
-The heartland rock tune first appeared on the band's 1987 album Let Me Up (I've Had Enough), and was later included on Petty's 'best of' albums Playback and Anthology: Through the Years.
+"Jammin' Me" is a song by Tom Petty and the Heartbreakers, co-written by Bob Dylan, Tom Petty, and Mike Campbell that first appeared on the band's 1987 album Let Me Up (I've Had Enough), and was later included on Petty's 'best of' albums Playback and Anthology: Through the Years.

 Background and lyrics

 In a November 2003 interview with Songfacts, guitarist Mike Campbell explained the song's origins:

-On the True Confessions tour between Petty and Dylan (who both later became members of the Traveling Wilburys), they collaborated on this track which became the opening song on the album.
+On the True Confessions tour between Petty and Dylan (who both later became members of the Traveling Wilburys), they collaborated on this track which became the opening song on their album, Let Me Up (I've Had Enough).
 The song is about a man "overwhelmed by the volume of disconnected 'news' generated in the disinformation age" containing a "laundry list" of 1980s celebrities such as Eddie Murphy, Joe Piscopo, and Vanessa Redgrave, and "the apple in young Steve's eye" referring to Steve Jobs at Apple Inc., among others.
 It follows in line with an ongoing theme throughout the album of people "who are reeling from media assaults and shattered relationships", but have a strong desire to survive in order to make sense of the world.
 Some lyrics came from Dylan and Petty picking words out of a newspaper and off the television.

 Petty later commented that "the verse about Eddie Murphy, that was all Bob [Dylan].
 Which embarrassed me a little bit because I remember seeing Eddie Murphy on TV really pissed off about it.
 I had nothing against Eddie Murphy or Vanessa Redgrave.
 What [Dylan] was talking about was media overload and being slammed with so many things at once.
 And times were changing; there weren't four television channels anymore."